-You should only be looking to engage an influencer’s follower base if they are in the right place for your product or service, so be sure to know who you want to target and why before you start the search.
+You should only be looking to engage an influencer’s follower base if they are in the right place for your product or service, so be sure to know your target audience before you start the search for social media influencers.

 How much have their followers grown by?

-You’d expect a successful influencer to grow their Instagram followers steadily over time by posting engaging content that resonates with their audience.
+You’d expect successful, authentic influencers to grow their Instagram followers steadily over time by posting engaging content that resonates with their audience.
 This is organic growth, and on a graph, this would show as a consistent and gentle upward curve of followers over time.

 If you can see the influencer account’s growth, it’ll be easy to spot a sudden spike if they have made a bulk purchase of fake followers.

 There are free tools online to check follower growth in this way.
-Just remember, even if their growth looks consistent, you should still check out who their followers are and the engagement quality to make sure they aren’t finding convincing ways to boost their numbers.
-If this is starting to sound like a lot of work, you’re in luck as we’re about to cover off the best way to check all these different angles quickly and thoroughly to find the most successful influencers for your influencer marketing campaigns!
+Just remember: even if their growth looks consistent, you should still check out who their followers are and the engagement quality to make sure they aren’t finding convincing ways to boost their numbers.
+If this is starting to sound like a lot of work, you’re in luck!
+We’re about to cover the best way to check all these different angles quickly and thoroughly to find the most successful influencers for your influencer marketing campaigns!

 Use an automated tool

-Enough people have needed help differentiating a real influencer from the hundreds of influencers who buy their audiences that there are now some great online tools to do the work for you.
-Sometimes it’s enough to understand what to check for without having to do all the manual work yourself.
+Enough people have needed help differentiating a real influencer from the hundreds of influencers who buy their audiences that there are now great online tools to help!
+Sometimes it’s enough to understand what to check for, without having to do all the manual work yourself.

 Showing a well-designed, professional report like this to key decision makers suggests you take these checks seriously.
-You would always check the quality and legitimacy of a new supplier before bringing them onboard to work with your business, and now that influencer marketing is a regular tool for SMM and digital agencies, you need to find a way to quickly and reliably run more than a surface check on your Instagram influencer partners.
+You must always check the quality of workers and verify legitimate accounts before bringing them onboard to work with your business.
+Now that influencer marketing is a regular tool for SMM and digital agencies, you need to find a way to quickly and reliably run more than a surface check on your Instagram influencer partners and their engagement levels.

 Instagram influencers and bloggers can be a powerful asset to your brand, but only if they’re the real deal.
 Some influencers increase their followers and engagement rate with fake followers and bots, which undermines their ability to influence the relevant audience and their true value.
 Working with them would be wasting your brand’s time and money.

-There can be tell-tale signs in the numbers when an Influencer’s engagement rate is way off the benchmark, or the location of their followers doesn’t make sense with their own location.
+There can be tell-tale signs in the numbers when an Influencer’s engagement rate is way off the mark, or their audience location doesn’t make sense with their own location.

 This is a post written on behalf of one of my marketing partners.
 All opinions are 100% mine.